QueensleyC/weather-data-analysis/README.md

 ### Dependencies
 The [requirements.txt file](/requirements.txt) contains the libraries needed for this project to run on a PC.

 Run `pip install -r requirements.txt` in a terminal to install the necessary libraries

+### Results
+The key findings, insights, visualisations, graphs and conclusions from this data analysis have all been documented in the [Report.pdf](/Report.pdf).

+For any questions or feedback, you can reach me at ebyqueensley1@gmail.com.